hyrapower/Clubhouse/README.md

 After all of that, go into the tinderbot.py file under TinderBot and see if all of the squiggly lines are gone.
 If so, congrats, your deps should be satisfied

+## Getting PHP to work (xampp server)

+After you install XAMPP you have to add the php folder into the path

+C:\xampp\php\

+Then you have access to the php command inside of powershell.
+That way you can execute the php script using the batch file runserver.bat

 ### Adding things to PATH

+1. On the Windows desktop, right-click My Computer.
+2. In the pop-up menu, click Properties.
+3. In the System Properties window, click the Advanced tab, and then click 4 Environment Variables.
+4. In the System Variables window, highlight Path, and click Edit.
+5. In the Edit System Variables window, click insert
+6. add the folder name of the location of the exe or other item you are trying to add to the path

 ### How to use git